notwaldorf/tiny-care-terminal/README.md

   - `TTC_CELSIUS` (by default true)
   - `TTC_APIKEYS` -- set this to false if you don't want to use Twitter API keys and want to scrape the tweets instead.

+Set them through your favourite way of setting env variables.

 ### Do the npm dance